AlphaOPT: Formulating Optimization Programs with Self-Improving LLM Experience Library: Abstract

 \section{Abstract}

-Optimization modeling enables critical decisions across industries but remains hard to automate: informal language must be mapped to precise mathematical formulations and executable solver code, while prior LLM approaches either rely on brittle prompting or costly retraining with limited generalization.
-We present \textbf{AlphaOPT}, a self-improving \emph{experience library} that enables an LLM to learn from limited demonstrations (i.e, even answers along without gold-standard program) and solver feedback without annotated reasoning traces or parameter updates.
-AlphaOPT operates a continual two-phase cycle: (i) a \emph{Library Learning} phase that reflects on failed attempts, extracts solver-verified, structured insights as $\{\textit{taxonomy},\ \textit{condition},\ \textit{explanation},\ \textit{example}\}$; and (ii) a \emph{Library Evolution} phase that diagnoses retrieval misalignments and refines the applicability conditions of stored insights, improving transfer across tasks.
-This design (1) learns efficiently from limited demonstrations without curated rationales, (2) expands continually without costly retraining by updating the library rather than model weights, and (3) makes knowledge explicit and interpretable for human inspection and intervention.
-Experiments show that AlphaOPT steadily improves with more data (65\% $\rightarrow$ 72\% from 100 to 300 training items) and surpasses the strongest baseline by 7.7\% on the out-of-distribution OptiBench dataset when trained only on answers.
-AlphaOPT Code and data are available at \href{https://github.com/Minw913/AlphaOPT}{https://github.com/Minw913/AlphaOPT}.
+Optimization modeling underlies critical decision-making across industries, yet remains difficult to automate: natural-language problem descriptions must be translated into precise mathematical formulations and executable solver code.
+Existing LLM-based approaches typically rely on brittle prompting or costly retraining, both of which offer limited generalization.
+Recent work suggests that large models can improve via experience reuse, but how to systematically acquire, refine, and reuse such experience in structurally constrained settings remains unclear.
+We present \textbf{AlphaOPT}, a self-improving experience library that enables LLMs to learn optimization modeling knowledge from limited supervision, including answer-only feedback without gold-standard programs, annotated reasoning traces, or parameter updates.
+AlphaOPT operates in a continual two-phase cycle: a \emph{Library Learning} phase that extracts solver-verified, structured insights from failed attempts, and a \emph{Library Evolution} phase that refines the applicability of stored insights based on aggregate evidence across tasks.
+This design allows the model to accumulate reusable modeling principles, improve transfer across problem instances, and maintain bounded library growth over time.
+Evaluated on multiple optimization benchmarks, AlphaOPT steadily improves as more training data become available (65\% $\rightarrow$ 72\% from 100 to 300 training items) and outperforms the strongest baseline by 9.1\% and 8.2\% on two out-of-distribution datasets.
+These results demonstrate that structured experience learning, grounded in solver feedback, provides a practical alternative to retraining for complex reasoning tasks requiring precise formulation and execution.
+AlphaOPT code and data are available at \href{https://github.com/Minw913/AlphaOPT}{https://github.com/Minw913/AlphaOPT}.